Deciding to start a lifestyle blog isn’t as appealing as you may think.

 That means you need to add an ‘About’ page, ‘Contact’ page and a ‘Hire Me’ page at the very least.
 These are the three core pages aside from the blog posts themselves.

-How to Make Your Lifestyle Blog Stand Out from Others
+How to Make Your Lifestyle Blog Stand Out

 The lifestyle niche is, understandably, filled with competition.
 You can’t just write about general lifestyle topics that have been covered thousands of times already and expect to get ahead of the competition.